Why Have Real Estate Taxes?

 Real Estate Taxes = Assessment x Tax Rate

 When Are Taxes Due And To Whom Do I Pay Them?

-The fiscal year (July 1st to June 31st) real estate tax is billed in two parts by the Office of the City Treasurer.
-The first half payment is due December 5th and the second half payment is due June 5th.
+The annual real estate tax is sent out by the Henry County Sheriff on October 1st.
+The bill is due by December 31st of each year.
 With many homeowners, real estate taxes are paid by their mortgage company from funds in the owner's escrow account.
-For those property owners that do not have a mortgage company, the tax payment would be sent to the Treasurer directly by them.
+For those property owners that do not have a mortgage company, the tax payment would be sent to the Henry County Sheriff directly by them.

 What Are Your Rights And Responsibilities?